Menu

 We want children to:

-• gain a coherent knowledge and understanding of Britain’s past and that of the wider world
+• Gain a coherent knowledge and understanding of Britain’s past and that of the wider world

-• ask questions and develop their critical thinking skills
+• Ask questions and develop their critical thinking skills

-• begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups
+• Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups

-• gain a sense of their own identity within a social, political, cultural and economic background.
+• Gain a sense of their own identity within a social, political, cultural and economic background.

 Curriculum Implementation